tytydraco/yessleep/out/The_Rattle_of_Rain.md

 The yelping became even higher-pitched, but it was softer this time, as if there wasn’t much voice left.

-Courtney and I unzipped the tent door and rushed outside.
-We could just see Hannah and Eric rushing off into the darkness towards the source of the sound and followed as quickly as we could.
-Jazz could be heard up ahead.
-We were getting closer…we were nearly there…
+Courtney and I unzipped the tent door and rushed outside just in time to see Hannah and Eric rushing off into the darkness.
+We followed as quickly as we could.

+Jazz could be heard up ahead…we were getting closer…we were nearly there…

 *CRACK.*